tacticrealtime/fallback-generator/README.md

 Then add the following script to package.json:
 ```
-"generate-fallbacks": "./node_modules/fallback-generator/generator.js",
+"fallback": "./node_modules/fallback-generator/generator.js",
 ```
-After that, you can generate fallbacks for your creative by running `npm run generate-fallbacks` command.
+After that, you can generate fallbacks for your creative by running `npm run fallback` command.